 Even though a large number of specimens have been recovered over the years, the relative rarity of high end and world-class specimens has kept their value very high.

-The area predominately frequented is within the Crystal Peak Mining District located north of Florrisant and Lake George, within Teller and Park County, respectively.
+The area predominately frequented is within the Crystal Peak Mining District located north of Florissant and Lake George, within Teller and Park County, respectively.
 Crystal Peak lies within this area, though today most of the surrounding area is private property.

 The mining area addressed here lays approximately 8 kilometers northeast of Lake George, Colorado inside Pike National Forest.
 The area is known as the best amazonite hunting ground in the world.
 The deposit discussed here was discovered, claimed and named the Two Point in 1956 by John O. Buckner.